 • Vanilla Extract: Adds a cozy warmth to tie everything together.

-Scroll down to the recipe card to get the full recipe with measurements.
+Scroll down to the recipe card to get the full recipe with measurements!

-How to Make Cinnamon Toast Crunch Granola
+How to Make Cinnamon Toast Crunch Granola (Step-by-Step)

-2. Whisk the wet ingredients: In a large bowl, whisk together the melted coconut oil, almond butter, maple syrup, coconut sugar, and vanilla extract until smooth.
+1. Step 1: In a large bowl, whisk together the melted coconut oil, almond butter, maple syrup, coconut sugar, and vanilla extract.
+Stir in the oats, chex cereal, cinnamon, and salt.
+Mix well to coat everything evenly.

 Megan’s Tips

-• For extra big, crunchy clusters: Press the granola firmly into the pan before baking and don’t stir it.
+• For big, crunchy clusters: Press the granola firmly into the pan before baking and don’t stir it.
 Once it’s out of the oven, let it fully cool in the pan.
 Then, break it apart with your hands.
 Et voila!
 That’s how you get those big, crunchy clusters.

 • Adjust the sweetness: While this granola isn’t overly sweet, you can reduce the coconut sugar slightly.
 Just don’t adjust the maple syrup since it helps bind everything together to get those clusters.